misinizana/library-management/README.md

 ## 🤖 AI Architecture

-**Why one LLM service for both features?**
+**Why one chat for "AI Summary / Insights Panel" and "AI Query Agent"**
-Both AI Chat and Recommendations share `llm_service/` for consistency:
+Both the features share the same chat for consistency:
 - **AI Chat:** Natural language → SQL → formatted results
-- **Recommendations:** Analyze reading history → generate search queries → fetch from Google Books
+- **Summaries:** generate queries → analyze reading history →  output summary

 **Why SQL generation instead of tools/agents?**
 With only 2 tables, direct SQL is faster, cheaper, and more transparent.
-For 10+ tables, I'd use LangChain/function calling.
+For more tables, I'd use LangChain/function calling.

 **Analytics Note:**
 The dashboard shows basic metrics (genre distribution, popular books, etc.).
 In production, you'd track engagement metrics like retention, feature usage, recommendation CTR.
 This is just to demonstrate business intelligence capabilities.